When you name vital global principles after your capital city, you have got to have the will and the means to enforce those principles.

 We have to write our own history.
 In the words of late Patrice Lumumba: “The day will come when history will speak.
 But it will not be the history which will be taught in Brussels, Paris, Washington or the United Nations… Africa will write its own history and in both north and south it will be a history of glory and dignity”.
 Yes indeed comrade Lumumba.
 That day is here!

 In walking the talk on the Kigali Amendments, plastic bags were banned in Rwanda, streets are cleaned and trees planted.
-Today Rwandans live in a true biosphere, with more than 30% of the country being green, with rain forests, natural parks and protected endangered species.
+Today Rwandans live in a true biosphere, with more than 30% of the country being green, with rain forests, natural parks and endangered species preserved and protected.

 Last week when I helped a client secure a construction permit at the city council, I presented designs of a building with trees around it and at all floors.
 The city engineers advised that to obtain the permit, my client must design a green building.
 A green building is not merely one surrounded with trees, it ought to be green in its DNA, with natural lighting, natural ventilation, natural water waste management and a natural source of energy.
 “We do not expect lights to be switched on during the day or air condition to run all day.
 The building must take advantage of Kigali’s fresh and green environment”, the city advised.